Biology (BIO)

 BIO 220 - Immunology

 Provides students with and in-depth understanding of the mammalian immune system.
 Students begin with a detailed study of the immune system components and move on to an integrated look at the immune response with respect to clinical applications and human health.
-Prerequisites: BIO 101 or equivalent and BIO 150 or equivalent.

 Lecture 3 hours per week.